AzukiLife/azuki_library/README.md

 ## Planned Features

 - [ ] Load folders of your choice (you can rename `sv` to `server`, or add any special folder like `modules`)
+- [ ] Count how many addons were loaded
+- [ ] Do not include clients file in server